Application is Now Open

 Since 2013, the Introduction to Integrated Health Care (IIHC) program has successfully provided first-year medical students with the opportunity to experience the Kaiser Permanente integrated healthcare system.
 This system values technology, prevention, and a diverse workforce to achieve nationally leading quality patient outcomes.
 At Kaiser Permanente, Northern California, medical students will experience the healthcare system of tomorrow today and learn more about our excellent residency programs.

-As an IIHC participant, you’ll have the opportunity to learn virtually from our exceptional faculty, residents, fellow physicians, program leaders, and staff while gaining exposure to culturally sensitive and population-based healthcare.
-For this unique experience, we’re seeking medical students with a strong passion for community health and a commitment to promoting culturally sensitive care.
+As an IIHC participant, you’ll learn virtually from our outstanding faculty, residents, physicians, program leaders, and staff while gaining valuable insight into culturally sensitive, population-based healthcare.
+We are seeking medical students who are passionate about community health and dedicated to advancing culturally responsive care.

-We invite you to apply this fall to participate in this transformative experience and take the first step towards becoming a leader in integrated healthcare.
-We look forward to receiving your application!
+We invite you to apply this fall and take the first step toward becoming a leader in integrated healthcare.
+Join us for this transformative experience, we look forward to reviewing your application!

 What to Expect

-- Didactic virtual & online learning and interactive workshops that provide an introduction to Kaiser Permanente’s integrated healthcare model and its focus on coordinated, preventative, and population-based care taught by KP physicians throughout Northern California; Oakland/Richmond, San Francisco, Santa Clara, San Jose/Gilroy/Scott’s Valley, Vallejo, Central Valley (Modesto/Stockton/Manteca/Tracy), Greater Southern Alameda Area (San Leandro/Fremont/Hayward), Walnut Creek/Antioch, and Fresno
+- Didactic and interactive learning: Virtual sessions and workshops introducing Kaiser Permanente’s integrated healthcare model, with an emphasis on coordinated, preventive, and population-based care.
+Sessions are taught by KP physicians from across Northern California, including Oakland/Richmond, San Francisco, Santa Clara, San Jose/Gilroy/Scott’s Valley, Vallejo, Central Valley (Modesto/Stockton/Manteca/Tracy), Greater Southern Alameda Area (San Leandro/Fremont/Hayward), Walnut Creek/Antioch, and Fresno.

-- Online access to the program 24/7 during the entire four-week session
+- 24/7 online access to program materials throughout the four-week session

-- Information about UME and GME opportunities within Kaiser Permanente Northern California
+- Information sessions on UME and GME opportunities within Kaiser Permanente Northern California

-- Structured learning and self-reflective opportunities that promote confidence in delivering culturally sensitive care
+- Structured learning and self-reflection to build confidence in delivering culturally sensitive care

-- Introduction to GME-funded research publications, study designs, and appraisal techniques
+- Introduction to GME-funded research, including publications, study designs, and appraisal techniques

 - Open Registration Period: October 1, 2025 – January 31, 2026

-- Must be a current 1st-year medical student at the time of application submission and a 2nd-year medical student at the program’s start.
+- Must be first-year medical students at the time of application and entering their second year at the start of the program.

-- Must be available to complete the entire four-week program and five weekend workshops, which include weekly virtual presentations from Monday to Thursday, 5:30-6:30 PM (PST), and four half-day Saturdays from 9 a.m. to 1 p.m.
-(PST).
-Programming is subject to change.
+- Must be available for the full four-week program and all four weekend workshops.
+This includes weekly virtual presentations (Monday–Thursday, 5:30–6:30 p.m.
+PDT) and four Saturday half-day sessions (9:00 a.m.–1:00 p.m.
+PDT).
+The schedule is subject to change

-- Must demonstrate commitment and achievement in community health and culturally sensitive care.
+- Must demonstrate a strong commitment to community health and culturally sensitive care.

-- If selected, participants must complete the first year of medical school by Spring 2026 and be in good academic standing (no summer make-ups).
+- Selected participants must successfully complete the first year of medical school by Spring 2026 and be in good academic standing (no summer make-ups).

-- All applicants will be notified of their application status in mid-March.
+- All applicants will be notified of their status in mid-March.

 IIHC Information Sessions Available this Fall: